Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Why it's #1 for Arizona

-Arizona's coverage split is unusually sharp — strong in the cities, genuinely thin in the rural desert and tribal areas.
-A plan that's ideal in the Phoenix metro may not hold up on a single drive north toward the canyon or east toward the reservation.
-US Mobile lets you pick T-Mobile for Valley speed, AT&T for rural and tribal coverage, or Verizon for in-between routes — and switch if your travel patterns change.
-At $25 with taxes included, it's the most flexible pick on this list.
+Arizona's coverage split is unusually sharp — strong in the cities, genuinely thin on rural desert and tribal lands.
+US Mobile lets you pick T-Mobile for Phoenix speed, AT&T for tribal and rural routes, or Verizon for in-between — and switch if your travel changes.

 Get This Plan →